xKeksbyte/Anticheat-Flags/README.md

 Timer flags -> (Moved too fast over a specific time, ex Having an velocity that bypasses their movement checks, but having an too average move balance etc)

+---Matrix---

+exhibiting an aiming pattern similar to aimbot -> Simply checks if you rotations doesnt do abrupt stops while having high cps (legit flags, yes)

 -----------